 - Trailhead – Jackson Glacier Overlook

 - Trail – dirt with rocky and rubbly sections throughout.
-Also you loose elevation for the 1st mile of the trail which is everyone’s complaint on the way back out!
+Also, you lose elevation for the 1st mile of the trail which is everyone’s complaint on the way back out!

 - Bathrooms – pit toilets are located just one stop down from Jackson Glacier Overlook.